 How long does it take to visit the Palace and what is the best time?

-You can visit the palace within 1 hour time if you go on your own.
-Guided tours are typically around 2-3 hours.
+You can visit the palace within 1-1.5 hour time if you go on your own.
+Guided tour also takes around an hour.
 There are lots of exhibition halls in the palace.
 In the majority of the rooms taking pictures or speaking is forbidden.
 It may be busy depending on the time of the day.
 The best time to visit the palace would be early morning.
-Around 9-10 am would be a quiet time in the place.
+Earlier times would be a quiet time in the place.

 Topkapi Palace History